-See Also: "Configuring the oracle User's Environment for more information about setting TMP and TMPDIR
+See Also: "Configuring the oracle User's Environment" on page 1-19 for more information about setting TMP and TMPDIR df -h

-■ Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems.
+- Extend the file system that contains the /tmp directory.
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command: